lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

     # release the allocaded resource regardless of the 'try' result
 ```

-You can also have several `except` blocks.
+You can also have multiple `except` blocks.
 Only one of them will be executed --
 the first one that can handle the raised exception.

 > [note]